Lake Assal (Djibouti): Development projects

 The geothermal resources of this rift valley surrounding Lake Assal, which shows a high temperature variation, was studied for development in the Fiale area near Lava Lake, about 8 km north of Lake Assal.
 It is proposed to establish a geothermal power station of 30 MW capacity.
 Wind power potential available in the Lake Assal area is also proposed to be exploited with a Wind Power station about 500 m from Lake Assal, near the geothermal plant.

 Considering the seismic and volcanic activity in the lake region, exploration for mineral deposits of gold was initiated in 2001 jointly by Djibouti and an American company.

-Lake Assal area, the Ghoubbet El Kharab bay and the Ardoukoba Volcano are proposed to be developed as tourist attractions.
+The Lake Assal area, the Ghoubbet El Kharab bay and the Ardoukoba Volcano were proposed to be developed as tourist attractions.